snaider25/jesus/How-to-update-TWiLight-Menu.md

+NOTE: Starting with v6.8.0, DS game saves will have to be moved to a folder called `saves`.
+The folder should be made in the same folder as the DS ROMs.

 **Update instructions**
 1. Download the latest version [here](https://github.com/RocketRobz/TWiLightMenu/releases).
 2. Overwrite the `_nds` folder and `boot.nds` file on the SD root, with the new ones from the .7z file.